 Mr. Doe served as Ypsilanti Township Treasurer for 20 years (2000 - 2020).
 He is an active participant with several community organizations such as the Salvation Army Board, Washtenaw 100 Club, Kiwanis Club, Ypsi Pride, Gilbert Residence Board of Directors, Meals on Wheels, and the Heritage Festival Board.
 Past involvement includes the Ypsilanti Township Planning Commission, Ypsilanti Visitors and Convention Bureau, Ypsilanti Area Community Fund and the Chamber of Commerce to name a few.

 He has been an Ypsilanti Township resident for 67 years and retired in January of 1999 after 37 years employment at Ford Motor Company.
 Mr. Doe and his wife, Fran, have three children and one grandson and they attend the Presbyterian Church of Ypsilanti.

-Keith P. Jason was appointed to serve on the YCUA Board of Commissioners on March 12, 2013 by the Charter Township of Ypsilanti.
+Gloria C. Peterson was appointed to serve on the YCUA Board of Commissioners on March 3, 2020 by the Charter Township of Ypsilanti.
 She was elected as Vice Chair of the Board on July 26, 2023.